AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 In Quadrant charts data do not affect scales: the data falling outside scales just are not displayed.

-By default, the minimum and maximum values of the X and Y scales are 0 and 100, but you can change these settings (read more in the [Scales](../Axes_and_Grids/Scales) article):
+By default, the minimum and maximum values of the X- and Y-scales are 0 and 100, but you can change these settings (read more in the [Scales](../Axes_and_Grids/Scales) article):

 ```
 // configure scales